How does Brexit affect CLIAI policyholders?

 - CLIAI is regularly reviewed by the CBI to ensure it meets the legal and regulatory requirements in Ireland.

-Will there be any tax consequences of Brexit?
+Are there any tax consequences as a result of Brexit?

-Potential tax consequences are something that you should discuss with your professional adviser who will have the best understanding of your personal financial situation.
+Potential tax consequences are something that you should discuss with your financial adviser who will have the best understanding of your personal financial situation.

 Where can I find out more information?